aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/ApplicationServerDeployment/README.md

     | *One-time password panel* |

-6. Navigate to the Grafana dashboard using address provided by the *deploy_stack.py* script (it is also stored in the *config.json* and accessible via Amazon Grafana console).
+5. Navigate to the Grafana dashboard using address provided by the *deploy_grafana.py* script (it is also stored in the *config_grafana.yaml* under *WORKSPACE_URL* and accessible via Amazon Grafana console).
    Log in using One-time password configured in the previous step.

    | ![Alt text](./doc/grafana_sign_in.png "Grafana dashboard - sign in page") |
    |---|
    | *Grafana dashboard - sign in page* |

-   After logging in, you should be able to see the SidewalkSampleApplication dashboard.
+   After logging in, you should be able to see the SidewalkGrafanaApplication dashboard.
    Send an uplink message from your device and refresh the dashboard, to confirm that it was successfully received by the deployed infrastructure.

 ### Stack Deletion

-Deletion of the stack and grafana workspace can be done automatically (using the *delete_stack.py*) or manually (from the AWS console).
+Deletion of the stack and grafana workspace can be done automatically (using the *delete_grafana.py*) or manually (from the AWS console).
 IAM Identity Center users (read from the [config_grafana](./config_grafana.yaml)), may or may not be deleted depending on the user input.

  - OPTION A - automatically using script
-   - deleting only the Grafana extension:
         ```
         python3 ApplicationServerDeployment/delete_grafana.py
         ```
-   - deleting the whole stack:
-        ```
-        python3 ApplicationServerDeployment/delete_stack.py
-        ```
  - OPTION B - manually from the AWS console
    Go to the AWS console, select the resource, and click delete.
-   The links bellow are for us-east-1; if you created your stack in another region make sure you go there.
     - CloudFormation: https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks
     - Grafana: https://us-east-1.console.aws.amazon.com/grafana/home?region=us-east-1#/workspaces